harshithakenajek/mercari-ai-shain-skills-meeting-arrangement/README.md

-# Skill Template
+# Skill Boilerplate
-This is a repo which acts as a boilerplate for developers to create your own skill endpoint on cloud functions in a much faster and efficient way.
+This is a repo which acts as a template for developers to create your own skill endpoint on cloud functions in a much faster and efficient way.

 # Prerequisites
 - Python 3.x (You can build your skill in a different language as long as you pick a language supported on cloud functions)